 Military Rank: Senior Master Sergeant

-Service Location: Delaware Air National Guard, New Castle DE, Fort Dix, NJ, Ramstein AB, Germany, Bare Base Honduras, Lackland AFB Texas, Hurlbert Field, FL, USF Azores, Portugal, McDill AFB, FL, Nava Air Station Keflivik, Iceland
+Service Location: Delaware Air National Guard, New Castle DE, Fort Dix, NJ, Ramstein AB, Germany, Bare Base Honduras, Lackland AFB Texas, Hurlbert Field, FL, USF Azores, Portugal, McDill AFB, FL, Naval Air Station Keflavik, Iceland

-How does the DSU motto "It All Matters," resonate with your military experience or family story?
-The service of our military member's matter.
+How does the DSU motto "It All Matters" resonate with your military experience or family story?
+The service of our military members matter.
 Freedom isn't free.
-All the work that is done to protect our freedoms matter and is only done by a select few.
+All the work that is done to protect our freedoms matters and is only done by a select few.
 They should be saluted!

 Dekemanee A. Gbehnyan